molit123/cse15l-lab-reports/lab-report-2-week-4.md

 * **SOLUTION:** To fix this, I added a condition that checks the character before the open bracket.
 If this character is equal to an exclamation mark, then I omit adding the substring to the Array List and skip to the next iteration in the while loop.

-## 2) Regular Text
+## 2) Regular Text vs Links

 * Another bug my group encountered and fixed was not being able to distinguish between regular text and an actual link.
 For example, if I have `[Random text](hello world)`, then I wouldn't want the `hello world` to be added to the Array List.
-The following file code for this edge case:
+The following shows what we added to fix this:

     ![No Links Github](lab-report-2-images/no_links.png)